jpsahoo14/schema-splitting/README.md

 }
 ```

-Now we want to split the 2 queries into 1-1 queries sub-schema.
+Now we want to split the 2 queries into 1-1 query sub-schema.
 This tools will split it in this way.

 Schema-1.graphql